matthiasn/clojure-system-book/manuscript/intro.md

 Clojure is a beautiful language and I have been fascinated from the first moment I laid eyes on it in 2013.
 However, what remained a mystery to me for most of the time was how to build more complex systems.
 I started researching the options that would allow me to structure an arbitrarily complex application in a way that is **easy to understand and maintain**.
 Here is what I found.

 In this book, we will build a system in Clojure that processes streaming data and visualizes different insights into the data in a browser.
-All visualizations of data display information in (near) real-time.
+All visualizations of data display information in (near) real time.

-The sample implementation that we will use is the **[BirdWatch](https://github.com/matthiasn/BirdWatch)** application, a project I have started in Scala with AngularJS on the client side but that I have then switched over to an all-Clojure/ClojureScript implementation.
+The sample implementation that we will use is the **[BirdWatch](https://github.com/matthiasn/BirdWatch)** application - a project I have started in Scala with AngularJS on the client side, but that I then switched over to an all-Clojure/ClojureScript implementation.

 ![Screenshot](images/screenshot.png)